 Escape to Chateau Denmark, inspired by the birthplace of the British music scene

-Inspired by the birthplace of the British music scene, Chateau Denmark – a re-imagined perspective on the apartment/hotel experience opening in London’s famous Denmark Street in the Autumn of 2021 – will boldly reflect the creative expression of its location, capturing a sense of escapism throughout its 55 rooms and apartments, and embracing Soho’s spirited and creative culture.
+Inspired by the birthplace of the British music scene, Chateau Denmark – a re-imagined perspective on the apartment/hotel experience opening in London’s famous Denmark Street – will boldly reflect the creative expression of its location, capturing a sense of escapism throughout its 55 rooms and apartments, and embracing Soho’s spirited and creative culture.

 Denmark street, well documented in history, is where The Rolling Stones recorded their first album, Jimi Hendrix often frequented, the Sex Pistols once lived, Chrissie Hynde spent time and of course, where many believe Ziggy Stardust was born.

 With a strong sense of place, Chateau Denmark balances striking architectural detail, rich cultural heritage and modern craftsmanship.
 The rooms are set across 16 characterful buildings in and around Denmark Street, a place with possibly the only thoroughfare in central London to have retained its original 17th century facades on both sides.
 Many of the buildings’ original features have been lovingly restored to reflect their original time and place.